Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 (2, 3)
 ```

+The resulting array is a subarray corresponding to the `i`-th position along
+the given axis, using the 0- and &minus;1-based rules discussed above.

-One way to think about integer indexing on a NumPy array is to think about the
+One way to think about integer indexing on a NumPy array is to think about
-list-of-lists analogy.
-An integer index on the first axis `a[i]` picks the
+[the list-of-lists analogy](what-is-an-array).
+An integer index on the first
-index `i` sub-list at the top level of sub-list nesting, and in general, an
+axis `a[i]` picks the index `i` sub-list at the top level of sub-list nesting,
-integer index `i` on axis `k` picks the sub-lists of index `i` at the `k`-th
+and in general, an integer index `i` on axis `k` picks the sub-lists of index
-nesting level.[^nesting-level] See the [](what-is-an-array) section on the
-[](multidimensional-indices) page for more details on this analogy.
-For example, if
+`i` at the `k`-th nesting level.[^nesting-level] For example, if `l` is a
-`l` is a nested list of lists
+nested list of lists

-[^nesting-level]: Thinking about the `k`-th level of nesting gets confusing
+[^nesting-level]: Thinking about the `k`-th level of nesting can get
-    once you start thinking about whether or not `k` is counted with 0-based
+    confusing.
+For instance, it's not clear whether `k` should be counted with
-    number, and which level counts as which considering that at the outermost
+    0-based or 1-based numbering, and which level counts as which considering
-    "level" there is always a single list.
-List-of-lists is a good analogy for
+    that at the outermost "level" there is always a single list.
+List-of-lists
-    thinking about why one might want to use an nd-array in the first place,
+    is a good analogy for thinking about why one might want to use an nd-array
-    but as you actually use NumPy arrays in practice, you'll find it's much
+    in the first place, but as you actually use NumPy arrays in practice,
-    better to think about dimensions and axes, not "levels of nesting".
+    you'll find it's much better to think about dimensions and axes directly,
+    not "levels of nesting".

 ```py
 >>> l = [[0, 1], [2, 3]]